The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : central limit theorem

 \end{proposition}

 \begin{proposition} There exists $\kappa>0$ such that if $\sigma=\kappa/6$ and $0 \le |u|, t \leq N^{-2\kappa/3}$,

 \end{proposition}

-The above two propositions will be proved in Sections~\ref{sec:cltangle}, \ref{sec:anglevanish} below.
-Proposition~\ref{prop:clt-angle1} without the angle term $\hat A^{f}_{V+uf}$ would imply a CLT for $X_V^f$.
-This angle term is controlled in Proposition~\ref{prop:anglevanish}.
-By combining them, we next complete the proof of Theorem~\ref{clt} for macroscopic test functions.
+The above two propositions will be proved in Sections~\ref{sec:cltangle}-\ref{sec:anglevanish} below.
+We first note that the estimate \eqref{p1} given by Proposition~\ref{prop:clt-angle1} without the angle term $\hat A^{f}_{V+uf}$ on the left-hand side would imply a CLT for $X_V^f$.
+This angle term is controlled by \eqref{35} of Proposition~\ref{prop:anglevanish}.
+By combining the two estimates, we can complete the proof of Theorem~\ref{clt} for macroscopic test functions.
 For mesoscopic test functions, a similar argument applies after conditioning (see Section~\ref{sec:meso}).

-\begin{proof}[Proof of Theorem~\ref{clt} for macroscopic test functions] By assumption, $f$ is a macroscopic test function with $\normt{f}_5$ bounded.
+\begin{proof}[Proof of Theorem~\ref{clt} for macroscopic test functions] By assumption, $f$ is a macroscopic test function with $\normt{f}_{\infty,5}$ bounded.
 Let $\sigma$ and $\kappa$ be as in Proposition~\ref{prop:anglevanish}.
 Then, with $\lambda=Nt$ in the identity